Formula 1

 ~ Saad Haroon

-Kimi Antonelli and Mercedes delivered one of the defining performances of the 2026 season — a race that combined mechanical excellence, strategic nerve, and outright pace.
+A defining performance in the 2026 season — one that combined mechanical excellence, strategic nerve, and outright pace at Australian Grand Prix.

 The tyre strategy was the defining subplot.
 Running a longer opening stint than the cars directly behind allowed the team to undercut at a moment when track position was worth more than fresh rubber — a call that required precise modelling of degradation rates and competitor pit windows.
 The data ultimately supported the decision: the out-lap on the new set was 1.8 seconds faster than the rival who stopped two laps earlier.